Passaword/Passaword/docs/_build/html/_sources/intro.rst.txt

 No more sending passwords via separate emails or SMS messages.

 The difficulty with this kind of service online is often that you can't trust the servers they run on.
 With this tool, you can set up your own Passaword server with open-sourced code and be 100% sure of your confidentiality.

+See a live demo (Google account required): https://passaword.azurewebsites.net - not for production secrets, no warranties